 - learn what is “et al”;

-- given the controversies with the Supreme Court with Justice Clarence Thomas and his wife Ginni’s texts about overturning the 2020 Presidential elections, coupled with reporting exposing judicial misconduct, we will follow another docket to see judicial canons, rules and oaths in action.
+- given the controversies with the Supreme Court and reporting exposing judicial misconduct, we will follow another docket to see judicial canons, rules, and oaths in action.

 - learn about a notice of related and consolidated case(s);

 - see how an impartial judge handles three (3) one hundred (100) +page long complaints with +100 (one hundred) exhibits attached to each complaint;